indiscripts/IdExtenso/README.md

 - Still works fine in a `JSXBIN` export of your final project.

-- Fixes (at best as possible) compatibility issues between ExtenScript and/or InDesign DOM versions.
+- Fixes (at best as possible) compatibility issues between ExtendScript and/or InDesign DOM versions.

 - Various—and always growing—additional modules that you can plug at wish through `#include`.
 Among the available modules of the `/etc` branch: **Yalt** (localization engine), **Web** (HTTP/1.0 getter), **Settings** (multiscope settings manager), **MD5**, **DateFormat**, and more coming soon!